tjake/DockerFold/README.md

 ## Running AlphaFold with Docker

- Setup of the [alphafold casp13](https://github.com/deepmind/deepmind-research/tree/master/alphafold_casp13) model is only for linux, this tools allows anyone with docker (mac,pc,etc) to run the model.
+ Setup of the [alphafold casp13](https://github.com/deepmind/deepmind-research/tree/master/alphafold_casp13) model is only for linux, this tool allows anyone with docker (mac,pc,etc) to run the model.

 ### Installation: